 By Peter White

 NASHVILLE, TN – Metro planners faced a small but skeptical crowd at the Fairgrounds last week.
-Anna Grider, Michelle Scopel, and a consultant with Smith Gee Studio, Scott Morton, presented a new plan to change 10 acres of open space at the Fairgrounds into mixed use.
+Anna Grider, Michelle Scopel, and a consultant with Smith Gee Studio, Scott Morton,

 It went over like a lead balloon.
 At first, people sat quietly in their chairs but became animated when planners took questions from the floor.